Federated Distributionally Robust Optimization with Non-Convex Objectives: Algorithm and Analysis: Asynchronous Single-loop Alternative Gradient Projection

-Distributed optimization is an attractive approach for large-scale learning tasks \cite{yang2008distributed,bottou2018optimization} since it does not require data aggregation, which protects data privacy while also reducing bandwidth requirements \cite{subramanya2021centralized}.
-When the neural network models (\textit{i.e.}, ${f_j}({\boldsymbol{w}_j}),\forall j$ are non-convex functions) are used, solving problem in Eq. (\ref{eq:9}) in a distributed manner facing two challenges.
-1) Computing the optimal solution to a non-convex subproblem requires a large number of iterations and therefore is highly computationally intensive if not impossible.
+Distributed optimization emerges as an appealing approach for large-scale learning tasks \citep{yang2008distributed,han2024federated}, as it obviates the need for data aggregation.
+This not only safeguards data privacy but also diminishes bandwidth requirements \citep{subramanya2021centralized}.
+When the neural network models (\textit{i.e.}, ${f_j}({\boldsymbol{w}_j}),\forall j$ are non-convex functions) are used, solving the problem in Eq. (\ref{eq:9}) in a distributed manner faces two challenges.
+1) Determining the optimal solution for a non-convex subproblem necessitates a substantial number of iterations, rendering the process highly computationally intensive.
 Thus, the traditional Alternating Direction Method of Multipliers (ADMM) is ineffective.
-2) The communication delays of workers may differ significantly \cite{chen2020asynchronous}, thus, asynchronous algorithms are strongly preferred.
+2) The communication latencies among workers may manifest notable discrepancies \citep{chen2020asynchronous}.
+As a result, there is a distinct inclination towards the preference for asynchronous algorithms.